In this online barista training class we will talk about milk steaming.

 Simply pour your milk into your steaming pitcher to a point of about an inch above the base of the indention of the spout.
 Whichever point you choose this should be your point that you use every time so that you remain consistent.

-Your goal here is to create silky smooth milk that is easy to swallow and creates a taste of sweet sophistication.
+Your goal here is to create silky smooth milk.
+It is easy to swallow and creates a taste of sweet sophistication.